 Many women with naturally small breasts desire a fuller, more voluptuous chest.
 Pregnancy, weight loss, and aging can also make a woman’s once full breasts appear flat and deflated.
 Breast augmentation uses implants to restore lost breast volume and enhance breast shape for a fuller, more attractive appearance.

-Following your breast augmentation, you will likely experience some swelling and bruising, but these should resolve after a few weeks.
+Following your breast augmentation at Pearce Plastic Surgery in Austin, TX, you will likely experience some swelling and bruising, but these should resolve after a few weeks.
 You will be given a compression garment during your recovery to help minimize swelling.
 Should any discomfort or pain occur, you will be prescribed pain medication to help alleviate these symptoms.
 Make sure you avoid any strenuous activities for at least six weeks.
 You may return to work in about 1 week after your surgery.

 It will take a few months for your final results to become apparent.